chipzx92/DataEngineeringI320/docs/presentations/sql/joins/index.md

 ```

 You can mix different types of joins, inner, outer, full in the sequence of JOINs.

+Exercise:

+1. Which bands played in the 'BMI' venue in 2012 or after?

 ## Using AS in joins (table abbreviations)